sadesyllas/kube-minion/README.md

 To see the available command line options, use `kube-minion -h`.

-The `--dashboard-port` command line parameter sets the port on which to expose the [Kubernetes](https://kubernetes.io/) dashboard load balancer service.
+The `-p | --dashboard-port` command line parameter sets the port on which to expose the [Kubernetes](https://kubernetes.io/) dashboard load balancer service.

+The `-f | --initialization-file-path` command line parameter sets the initialization file from which to read initial configuration.
+When used, the [KUBE_MINION_ENVIRONMENT](#environment-variable-kube_minion_environment) environment variable is not considered.

 Additionally, the application can be configured with an initialization file.